 All vehicles parked on SLU property are parked at the risk of the vehicle owner.
 The University is not responsible or liable for loss or damages by reason of fire, theft, collision or other cause to parked vehicles or contents of the same.
 The vehicle owner and occupants assume full responsibility for any personal injuries that may occur while the vehicle is parked on SLU property.

 Failure to comply with the University and state parking regulations, policies and procedures for parking could result in fines, boots, tows, and/or revoking of parking privileges on University property.

 Any unattended vehicle is defined as a parked vehicle and must comply with all parking regulations.
-Without exception, park your vehicle between two white parallel parking stall lines and do not park on or over the line, regardless of how others park.
+Without exception, park your vehicle between two white parallel parking stall lines or unpainted wheel stop and do not park on or over the line, regardless of how others park.
 Hazard lights do not allow you the ability to park temporarily.
 You must park according to campus parking rules and regulations at all times.
 In an emergency, such as a vehicle breakdown, contact our office at 314-977-2957 and the Department of Public Safety at 314-977-3000.
 Please provide the vehicle location, description and estimated time of removal/repair.
 If towing or a jump start is needed, we can assist or refer you to those who can.

 No Parking Areas: Parking is not permitted in areas not identified as a valid parking space above.
 These areas do not require signage and often are unmarked.

 Yellow or Red Curbs: Yellow or red markings designate fire lanes and are not parking areas.
 Parking in these areas is prohibited at all times with or without of the presence of hazard lights.